 - Reduce all TAFE and university tertiary education fees by 50 per cent.

 - Offer free tertiary education in approved TAFE and university science, technology, engineering and mathematics (STEM) courses.

 - Better invest in university and institutional science and technology research and development to enhance Australia’s creativity, innovation and productivity.

 - Restore proper funding to universities in order to compensate for decreases in both education fees (above) and international student demand aligned to immigration objectives.(1)

-- Encouraging international students whose main intention is immigration is a false economy.
+- Encouraging international students whose main intention is immigration is a false economy and brings serious corruption issues.
 A full enquiry into all aspects of Australia’s record high immigration programme is required, including infrastructure, youth unemployment and environmental costs.
 See SUSTAINABLE POPULATION & IMMIGRATION – AUSTRALIA policy.

 Sign up to our eNewsletter today: CLICK HERE